17racos/PermiePortal/SCHEMA_ENHANCEMENT_RECOMMENDATIONS.md

 - **Data quality** monitoring and validation
 - **Performance tracking** for optimization

-The design maintains backward compatibility while adding powerful new capabilities for natural language processing and advanced search functionality.
+The design maintains backward compatibility while adding powerful new capabilities for natural language processing and advanced search functionality. lsof